 Steve Blank, Silicon Valley serial-entrepreneur and academician, explains why startups should look for product/market fit through an animated explainer video.

-He highlights that the customer development process is an iterative circle and entrepreneurs have to go through the four phases (draw the business model canvas, test the problem, test the solution through a prototype, verify the pivot) over and over again until they achieve the product/market fit.
+He highlights that the customer development process is an iterative circle and entrepreneurs have to go through the four phases (draw the business model canvas, test the problem, hire a developer and test the solution through a prototype, verify the pivot) over and over again until they achieve the product/market fit.
 Only then, can you effectively move to the next steps.

 Take a look: